algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BSTExp.md

 the key in the node and the key to be inserted.
 When the edge of the tree is reached we add a new leaf containing the inserted key.
-In the iterative coding here we keep track of the current subtree, c, and also its parent, p.
+In the iterative coding here we keep track of the current subtree, c, and also its parent, p (which is highlighted in the animation).
 The traversal terminates when c becomes an Empty subtree and the new node is then inserted as a child of p.

+## Search

+BST search traverses down the tree starting from the root.
+At each stage it compares the key we are searching for with the key in the node.
+If they are equal the search stops sucessfully.
+Otherwise we go to the left or right, depending on the comparison between the keys, and continue.
+If we reach an Empty subtree the search terminates unsucessfully.

 ### Duplicate keys